codedthinking/bead.zip/docs/_guides/concepts.md

 - Temporary state during development

 **Archive** (Saved bead)
-- Immutable ZIP file stored in a bead box
+- Immutable .zip file stored in a bead box
 - Timestamped and content-verified
 - The permanent, shareable record of your computation